Back to Blogs

 The Angel Eaterie

-The award-winning, elegant eaterie at The Angel has been awarded an AA rosette, and serves a menu of superb modern British cuisine.
+The award-winning, elegant eaterie at The Angel has been awarded two AA rosettes in 2025, and serves a menu of superb modern British cuisine.

 The historic hotel in the centre of Bury St Edmunds features a stunning dining room which blends historical charm with modern interior design.